qpttat2812/Interview-Test-Engineer/README.md

 30. Tell me more about BDD.
 31. How do you manage test data in your project?
 32. Which SVC do you use?
 How to resolve conflict?
+33. How do you debug in the console?
+34. The difference between your real testing browser and automation testing browser.
+35. The difference between native app and web app.

 ### Manual Test Questions:
 1. Please tell me about SDLC, STLC.